-This course includes Dental Assisting techniques, preventative care, and diagnostic procedures in the general dental and dental specialty offices.
+In this hands-on lab course, students will learn dental assisting techniques, as well as preventive and diagnostic procedures, applicable in both general dentistry and dental specialty offices.
 Students will learn proper use and care of dental laboratory equipment.
-Additionally, students will begin to participate in an externship of 30 hours in various dental offices under the supervision of a licensed Dentist.
+Additionally, students will participate in shadowing hours at various dental offices.
 Students will use what they have learned in the lectures and labs while gaining exposure to all aspects of the dental operations.
-Terms Offered: FL, SP